 During the year under review, this business unit made significant progress to attain its "Leadership in Hospitals" goal.
 Several interventions were made to consolidate this leadership position, such as roll-out of Antimicrobial Stewardship programs to encourage appropriate use of antibiotics in hospitals which has been identified as a key requirement for hospitals across.
-The Hospital Category year.
+The Hospital Category also engaged with stakeholders beyond doctors in the hospital to gain collaborative insights to become value partners for these institutions.